Aviemore: Education

 Aviemore has a primary school, as well as an early years education provision, and Highlife Highland member facilities within the primary school.
 It caters for pupils from nursery, to P1-7 (ages 3–12).
 Aviemore Primary School was originally located just outside of Aviemore in Rothiemurchus.
 The primary school was then rebuilt in Milton Park, and lasted over 40 years, before being replaced by the current Aviemore Primary School, which started being built in March 2011, and officially opened in August 2012.
 The new school includes 10 primary classrooms, two general purpose classrooms, a main hall, pre-school education and childcare facilities, additional support needs facilities, a multi-purpose sports hall, kitchen and dining facilities, support for learning unit, biomass boiler and a fenced sports pitch.

 There is also Aviemore Community Centre, which is in the school, that offers Highlife Highland facilities, such as a gym, meeting room, dance studio and a library.
 The school also has an Additional Support Needs base, which serves primary pupils from Badenoch and Strathspey.
 Most Primary 7 pupils from Aviemore Primary School will, after transition days in June, end up transferring to the catchment area secondary school, Kingussie High School, after the summer holidays.

 Geography and climate

 Aviemore lies on the B9152 (the "old" A9 road since the main road from Inverness to Perth was rebuilt further west in 1980).
 Aviemore railway station is on the Highland Main Line and Aviemore is also the southern terminus of the Strathspey Railway, a heritage railway.

 Aviemore has an oceanic climate (Köppen: Cfb) with cool temperatures and rainfall throughout the year.
 The highest temperature recorded was 32.2 C on 12 July 2025.
-The lowest was in December 1995.
+The lowest was -25.0 C in 8 February 1895.